-Ever wondered what you would get if you travelled through to the other side of the curtain on your next flight?
-What riches awaited you and how you would be fine dined and cosseted?
+Ever wondered what you would get if you traveled through to the other side of the curtain on your next flight?
+What riches awaited you, and how you would be fine dined and cosseted?

 Well, in this article we focus in on just one aspect of our recent flight from London Heathrow on Singapore Airlines A380 in their new First Class Suite.

 The food was excellent.
 Magnificent fine dining in the sky!
 In fact, this magnificence was not unexpected, as Singapore Airlines enjoys a stellar culinary reputation.